JanKalo/RuleAlign/README.md

 # evaluate\_synonyms.py

 This module contains code for classification and evaluation of the results produced by `amie_synonyms.py`.
-It will produce precision-recall or precision@topK plots (depending on application) in the same directory where the input is located in.
+It will produce precision-recall or precision@topK plots (depending on the experiment) in the same directory where the input is located in.
 Currently, it also requires the `relation2id.txt` mapping from the benchmark as input for parallelization.

 For usage details and more options, see: